Rodgers, Packers lean on Jones, take care of Bears 27-10

 “Coming out with a disappointing loss like this, it hurts,” Bears quarterback Justin Fields said.
 “We’ve just got to respond.”

 “Tonight was really about 28 (A.J.
 Dillon) and 33 (Jones), getting them the football,” Rodgers said.
 “I didn’t play great.
-I feel like the stats look a little better than the game.
-The standard I set for myself is pretty high.
-I feel like it is attainable.
-My definition of success … rests gently on my shoulders and my ego, but I missed some throws that I should never miss.
+I feel like the stats look a little better than the game. … I missed some throws that I should never miss.
 There were some opportunities for more points out there.”

 Chicago’s David Montgomery rushed for 122 yards on 15 carries.
 Fields had a touchdown run and was 7 of 11 for 70 yards with an interception.